-- Obtain parents' and carers' consent for photographs to be taken used for or published (for example, on our website or displays). - Ensure the nursery designated IPADS are only used in the nursery and any images taken will not be emailed as it may not be secure.
-(In some instances, it may be required to seek parental permission to email images, but the potential risks must be made clear to parents). - Ensure that children are appropriately dressed, and only use the child's first name with an image. - Ensure that personal cameras are not used to take photographs, video, or audio recordings in our nursery without prior explicit consent from the nursery, for example, for a special event, such as a Christmas play. - Ensure that all images are stored securely, and password protected.
+- Obtain parents' and carers' consent for photographs to be taken and used for or published (for example, on our website or displays). - Ensure the school's designated camera and IPADs are only used in the school and any images taken will not be emailed as it may not be secure.
+(In some instances, it may be required to seek parental permission to email images, but the potential risks must be made clear to parents). - Ensure that children are appropriately dressed, and only use the child's first name with an image. - Ensure that personal cameras are not used to take photographs, video, or audio recordings in our school without prior explicit consent from the school, for example, for a special event, such as a Christmas play. - Ensure that all images are stored securely, and password protected.
 Where images are stored, the setting will register with the Information Commissioners Office (ICO), in accordance with data protection laws. - Ensure where professional photographers are used, we have taken appropriate steps such as DBS checks, references and parental consent prior to photographs being taken.
-DBS certificates are checked on arrival, parents are notified earlier with the date regarding photographs, any photographs are shared with the parents/carers. - Ensure 'acceptable use' rules regarding the use of cameras and camera enabled devices by children are embedded in practice. - Ensure the use of cameras is closely monitored and open to scrutiny.
+In our school, DBS certificates are checked on arrival and parents are notified earlier with the date regarding photographs, any photographs taken are only shared directly with parents/carers. - Ensure 'acceptable use' rules regarding the use of cameras and camera enabled devices by children are embedded in practice. - Ensure the use of cameras is closely monitored and open to scrutiny.